punam-mahato/CHORD-Protocol/Readme.txt

-Functions of the protocol as described in the paper "Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications" had to be modified in order to suit the actor model of programming but they more or less are at par with the pseudocode given.
+Functions of the protocol as described in the paper "Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications" had to be modified in order to suit the actor model of programming but they are at par with the pseudocode given.
 I used ask(?) feature of Akka messaging in order to query a node and get a reply back as a future.

 Features: Key Lookup, New Node Join, Simultaneous requests at different nodes to calculate average no. of hops for lookup for a given network dimension(no. of Nodes).

 To run the program: